 Drop off your electrical waste (computer keyboards, mice and other peripherals, batteries, pens and highlighters and much more!!) at Officeworks

-Contact me if you are you having trouble getting rid of from your house?
+Feel free to Contact me if you are you having trouble getting rid of from your house or some unwanted stuff.

 Other donation options for things you no longer need